SoK: Preconfirmations: Preconf Economics

 \begin{itemize} \item \textbf{ISSAs:} It is estimated in \cite{W:EstimatingtheRevenuefromIndependentSub-SlotAuctionPreconfirmations} that, \textit{ignoring any expected preconf tips}, preconfing using ISSAs with eight equal length sub-slots reduces a proposer's expected rewards for a slot by 50\% compared to a single end-of-slot MEV-Boost auction.
 At the limit, it is estimated that ISSAs with infinitesimally short sub-slots reduce a proposer's expected revenue by 74\% compared to a single end-of-slot MEV-Boost auction, \textit{ignoring any expected preconf tips}.

 \item \textbf{DSSAs:} In \cite{W:AnalysingExpectedProposerRevenuefromPreconfirmations}, it is proven that, \textit{ignoring any expected preconf tips}, a proposer's expected revenue through DSSAs is greater than or equal to the expected revenue from a single end-of-slot MEV-Boost auction.
 This result is derived by observing that a proposer's expected revenue from preconfing nothing at each sub-slot must be equal to that of running end-of-slot MEV-Boost.
-Therefore, any alternative maximization strategy chosen by
+Therefore, any alternative maximization strategy chosen by a proposer must have increased the expected proposer revenue. \end{itemize}